8 marketing lessons from SuperBowl XLVII.

 Watch your talk-to-do ratio: Someone please tell Randy Moss it’s time to shut up.
 Despite the stats he’s declared himself the greatest wide receiver ever.
 Yet show me something he did right in Sunday’s game.
 Ray Lewis also never shuts up and thanks Jesus more often than a small town preacher, but at least he racked up a pile of tackles.
 Joe Flacco, the shy, quiet kid?
 Um, he won and got MVP.

 You can’t just show up: If you’re going to spend a fortune to air a single 30 second ad you better deliver.
 Budweiser did with their pass-the-Kleenex Clydesdales ad.
 Doritos was hilarious if confusing.
 And Amy Poehler killed it with Best Buy (“does it make you uncomfortable when I use the word dongle”).
 But the much-hyped Seth Rogan / Paul Rudd Samsung ad toward the end of the game was a lunch-bag let down.
-Talented guys, but it proved yet again that when advertising talks about advertising it talks to itself not consumers.
+Talented people, but it proved yet again that when advertising talks about advertising it talks to itself not consumers.

 Emotion trumps all: Looking at the facts, everyone expected the 49’ers to win; they are a younger, better, faster team.
 But the Ravens had the emotion: bumpy season, the underdogs, Ray Lewis’ last game, Joe Flacco never got any respect.
 They had heart and they won.